Education in the Enlightenment: Education of girls and women

 Locke's child-centred pedagogical theories are said to have "set the terms by which education was debated in eighteenth century Ireland", including for girls.
 In the 1760s, a primary exemplar of an enlightened approach to co-education was David Manson's self-styled "play school" in Belfast.
 In Manson's school, which has also been seen as foreshadowing some of the experiments usually ascribed to the new school of educationalists inspired by Rousseau, "young ladies received the same extensive education as the young gentlemen".
 They moved together in equal rank through the common play and academic hierarchy: queens alongside kings, duchesses alongside dukes, and ladies alongside lords, and both girls and boys attended a Saturday parliament.

 Such practices were broadly consistent with the pedagogy later proposed by Mary Wollstonecraft.
-Her Vindication of the Rights of Woman, published in London and Dublin in 1791, was translated almost immediately in French and was printed in the United States.
+Her Vindication of the Rights of Woman, published in London in 1792 and Dublin in 1793, and in Dublin in 1793, was translated almost immediately in French and was printed in the United States.
 Like Rousseau she thought education should be based on espousing and exploring the natural abilities of a person, but protested his suggestion that this required women's education to be differentiated and tailored to a pre-emptive responsibility for care giving.
 Women's undoubted caring abilities, she argued, could only be enhanced, morally and intellectually, by securing girls equal education opportunities and not least in the skills of logical reasoning and abstract thinking through mastery of such subjects as mathematics, science, history, literature, and language.

 Catherine the Great of Russia was a patron of women's education in Russia throughout the 18th century.
 Heeding to the advice of Ivan Betskoy, an educational reformer and close adviser, the Empress created separate boarding schools for both boys and girls.
 The Smolny Institute for Noble Girls in 1764 became the first higher learning institute for women in Europe, an institution that Catherine helped establish; the following year the Queen of Russia established the Novodevichii Institute, an all-female institute for the daughters of Russian commoners.
 Just as Frederick the Great oversaw the establishment of compulsory education in Prussia, Catherine contributed to the evolution of women's education on the continent and enabled for the further modernization of the Russian state during the Enlightenment.